Credentialed Transactions Developer Guide

 .

-Required Fields for Retrieving Customer Credentials During a Customer-Initiated Transaction
+Required Fields for Using Customer Credentials During a CIT

 When relaxed requirements for address data and the expiration date are being used, not all fields in this list are required.
 It is your responsibility to determine whether your account is enabled to use this feature and which fields are required.
 For details about relaxed requirements, see Relaxed Requirements for Address Data and Expiration Date in Payment Transactions.

-Card-Specific Required Field for Retrieving Customer Credentials During a CIT
+Card-Specific Required Field for Retrieving Customer Credentials During a MIT

 Discover